 …Wanted patients keep a detailed food diary only for a limited time at the beginning of treatment, to help set correct habits.

-…Wanted to monitor patients using concise reports on a few indicators, receiving prompt alerts if a patient deviates from an optimal range, and give positive feedback for good habits.
+…Wanted to monitor patients using concise reports on a few indicators, receive prompt alerts if a patient’s data deviated from an optimal range, and give positive feedback for good habits.

 …Had many patients and little time: general practitioners in Italy can have up to 1500 patients, and the doctors we interviewed confirmed that they usually could allocate only 10 minutes per patient.